UTTAM2311/GCE-Demo/README.md

 3. Deploying your application to a single instance

     1. Run  a startup script.
-Created a file called instance-startup.sh in the application's root directory
+Created a file called instance-startup.sh in the application's root directory.
+Created and configured a Compute Engine instance .

-           $ sh instance-startup.sh
-    2. Created and configured a Compute Engine instance .

            $ sh deploy.sh